-- English Language Learners (ELL) who have been in the United States 12 months or fewer at the time of administration may be exempted from taking the English Language Arts portion.
+- English Learners (EL) who have been in the United States 12 cumulative months or fewer at the time of administration may be exempted from taking the English Language Arts portion.
 All other content areas must be assessed.

 - Foreign exchange students are allowed, but are not required to take the assessment.
 This is a district decision.

 - Homeschooled students may take part in the assessment at the local district's discretion.